GreptimeTeam/docs/docs/reference/sql/order_by.md

+---
+description: Details the ORDER BY clause in SQL for sorting data in ascending or descending order based on one or more columns, with syntax and examples.
+---

 # ORDER BY

 The `ORDER BY` clause is used to order the data in ascending or descending order based on one or more columns in the